igniterealtime/Smack/README.md

 About
 -----

-[Smack] is an open source, highly modular, easy to use, XMPP client library written in Java for Java SE compatible JVMs and Android.
+[Smack] is an open-source, highly modular, easy to use, XMPP client library written in Java for Java SE compatible JVMs and Android.

-A pure Java library, it can be embedded into your applications to create anything from a full XMPP instant messaging client to simple XMPP integrations such as sending notification messages and presence-enabling devices.
+Being a pure Java library, it can be embedded into your applications to create anything from a full XMPP instant messaging client to simple XMPP integrations such as sending notification messages and presence-enabling devices.
-Smack and XMPP allows you to easily exchange data, in various ways e.g. fire-and-forget, publish-subscribe, between human and non-human endpoints (M2M, IoT, …).
+Smack and XMPP allow you to easily exchange data in various ways e.g., fire-and-forget, publish-subscribe, between human and non-human endpoints (M2M, IoT, …).

-More information are provided by the [Overview](documentation/overview.md).
+More information is provided by the [Overview](documentation/overview.md).

 Getting started
 ---------------